MysticFusion/CCNA-Study-Notes/README.md

 ---
 # DISCLAIMER
 Personal study notes based on "The Complete Networking Fundamentals Course.
-Your CCNA start" by David Bombal, and not a substitute for the course
+Your CCNA start" by David Bombal, and not a substitute for the course.

-You can purchase David's Course udemy or on his personal website (davidbombal.com).
+You can purchase David's Course on Udemy or on his personal website (davidbombal.com).